-The DailyMail.com published an article warning beachgoers to watch out for toxic algae blooms.
-Here are the details and a graphic from the article outlining the concerning trend.
+The DailyMail.com published an article warning beachgoers to watch out for toxic algal blooms.
+Here are the details and a graphic from the article outlining the concerning trend:

-- Approximately 318 bodies of water in the US have been hit by algae blooms
+- Approximately 318 bodies of water in the US have been hit by algal blooms

 - Numerous reports surfaced of some killing dogs and a number of cows

-- Experts say there could be more due to states unable test all waters for toxins
+- Experts say there could be more due to states' being unable test all waters for toxins

 (credit: Stacy Liberatore, https://www.dailymail.co.uk/sciencetech/article-8691657/Over-300-bodies-water-plagued-algae-blooms-year.html)

 My family and I are heading to the lake this Labor Day weekend.
-Generations of our family have been going to Bad Medicine Lake in northern Minnesota since the 1920’s.
-This deep spring fed lake is one of the cleanest in the state with clarity to 25 feet, shown here from our swim dock!
-Due to its cool northern location and sand filtered watershed, toxic algae blooms at Bad Medicine are non-existent.
-However, in other parts of the state and across North America blooms are plentiful.
+Generations of our family have been going to Bad Medicine Lake in northern Minnesota since the 1920s.
+This deep, spring-fed lake is one of the cleanest in the state — with clarity to 25 feet — shown to the left from our swim dock!
+Due to its cool northern location and sand filtered watershed, toxic algal blooms at Bad Medicine are non-existent.
+However, in other parts of the state and across North America, blooms are plentiful.

-Satelytics science allows for early detection of nutrient loading which is primary driver of harmful algae blooms.
-We MEASURE “every pixel every time,” down to ½ m2, over an entire body of water or watershed area for phosphorous, phycocyanin, and chlorophyll-a, all in parts-per-billion (PPB) concentration!
-Our measurement algorithms are fully ground “truthed” and guaranteed accurate to a few PPB for any watershed area, anywhere in the world.
-No more single point sampling and trying to extrapolate what is happening in your tributary or reservoir, you get the entire picture with Satelytics.
+Satelytics' science allows for early detection of nutrient loading, which is the primary driver of harmful algal blooms.
+We measure every pixel, every time — down to ½ m2, over an entire body of water or watershed area for phosphorous, phycocyanin, and chlorophyll-a, all in parts per billion (PPB) concentration!
+Our measurement algorithms are fully ground truthed and guaranteed accurate to a few PPB for any watershed area, anywhere in the world.
+No more single point sampling and trying to extrapolate what is happening in your tributary or reservoir; you get the entire picture with Satelytics.

 - Identify and quantify contaminants